 The most progressive of Husqvarna‘s steady stream of single-cylinder, motorcycle concepts is the Vitpilen AERO.
 It’s been seen at various moto shows for the last six years and more – yet so far a production-ready model has not been forthcoming.

-From Concept To Production
+Vitpilen 701: From Concept to Production

-Each of Husky’s previous concepts has successively moved, from the pretty prototype stage to street pounding production model.
-And not only that.
-Husky’s designers and engineers have diligently stayed true to the original concepts, bar mandatory changes for compliance/homologation purposes.
+Each of Husky’s previous concepts has successively moved from the pretty prototype stage to street pounding production model.
+And not only that, Husky’s designers and engineers have diligently stayed true to the original concepts, bar mandatory changes for compliance/homologation purposes.

 Lastly, win awards and garner interest throughout the year at motorcycle shows.
 Finally, make a production version.

-Indeed, since it’s unveiling, the Vitpilen 701 AERO has been doing the rounds and recently picked up the top spot for the motorcycle category of “Best of Best Automotive Brand Contest”.
+Indeed, since its unveiling, the Vitpilen 701 AERO has been doing the rounds and picked up the top spot for the motorcycle category in the Best of Best Automotive Brand Contest.
 That’s the prestigious international award hosted by the German Design Council.

-Well, until then here’s a gallery ofVitpilen 701 AERO images and a slightly abstract video showing its full-colour instruments clutter to satiate hankerings for this bike.
+Well, until then here’s a gallery ofVitpilen 701 AERO images and a slightly abstract video showing its full-colour instruments cluster to satiate hankerings for this bike.